psfblair/datomic_gen_server/README.md

 ## Limitations

+This code has not been checked for possible injection vulnerabilities.
+Use at your own risk.

 Currently all interaction with Datomic is synchronous and there is no support for functions such as `transact-async`.
 Implementing this support may be somewhat complicated owing to the way in which the GenServer waits for replies from the